 (2) Personal (pat) searches of inmates, ensuring that cross-gender pat searches of inmates shall be conducted in relative privacy with as much dignity as possible.

 (3) Provided the circumstances warrant and following applicable legal restrictions, strip searches of inmates ensuring that said searches shall be conducted in relative privacy with as much dignity as possible by security personnel and conducted by staff of the same sex as the inmate.
-Cross gender pat searches of inmates shall be conducted in relative privacy with as much dignity as possible.
 Strip searches shall be conducted by one (1) security personnel and a second (2nd) security personnel within ear shot, except in an emergency as determined by the Sheriff/facility administrator or designee.
 Said searches may be employed in, but not limited to, the following situations:

 (a) entrance or exit into secure area,